đ Table of contents

 annotation with an@ApiResponse

-annotation for each success and error response.Test each REST API endpoint by opening the endpointâs documentation and cliking the âTry it outâ button.
+annotation.Test all the REST API endpoints you have implemented by opening the endpointâs documentation and clicking the âTry it outâ button.
 Remember to also test that the error responses work properly.
-For example send a request to the endpoint wich returns the questions of a quiz with an
+For example send a request to the endpoint wich returns the questions of a quiz with an id path parameter value of a non-existing quiz.
+Add a link to the Swagger documentation (at http://localhost:8080/swagger-ui/index.html) under a âREST APIâ subheading in the

 README.md